AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Networks.md

 If you can determine the pattern, then I recommend you that you only build two layer neural networks as more complex models may produce less accurate outputs.

-In other words, the more complex the pattern means more layers are needed to produce more accurate outputs.
+In other words, the more complex the pattern means more layers are needed to produce more accurate outputs (generally).

 Here's a formula for you to remember (for qualitative analysis, not quantitative):